iwilare/category-theory-course-2025/2025-04-10 - Lecture 16 - Yoneda lemma.md

 # Working with natural transformations

+Let's see some more or less abstract definitions that work with natural transformations.

 ### The identity natural transformation

 For any functor $F : C \Rightarrow D$, there is always a natural transformation $\alpha : F \longrightarrow F$ for any functor